Tonks89/RoboND-DeepLearning_Project/writeup.md

 For this project the selected architechture is composed of the following elements:

-* An extra convolutional layer (depth 16) after the input image and before the encoders for later use in layer fusion.
+* An extra convolutional layer (depth 16), after the input image and before the encoders, for later use in layer fusion.
 This layer extracts features, but preserves the original image size.

 * 3 encoders (depths 32, 64, 128)